Alstom union fears 320 job cuts at Belfort train-making plant

-PARIS Alstom (ALSO.PA), which is selling most of its power arm to General Electric (GE.N) to focus on train-making, could halve staff at its Belfort plant in eastern France to cope with flagging locomotive demand, Alstom's main union warned on Friday.
+PARIS Dec 5 Alstom, which is selling most of its power arm to General Electric to focus on train-making, could halve staff at its Belfort plant in eastern France to cope with flagging locomotive demand, Alstom's main union warned on Friday.

-Following talks with management, unions fear Alstom will in January unveil plans to cut 320 of the plant's 570 jobs, said Didier Lesou, Alstom labor representative for the CFE-CGC union.

-An Alstom spokeswoman said no restructuring plan had been unveiled at this stage, but CEO Patrick Kron confirmed the group was in talks with labor representatives over how to cope with the plant's under-utilization.

 "It's true that we have problems with workload at Belfort.
 There's just not enough for the staff that we have," Kron told Reuters on the sidelines of a business conference in Paris.
 He would not say whether staff numbers could be halved, as unions fear.